By Masud Wadan, for Veterans Today

 Zamir Kabulov’s words were severely objected by Afghan parliament members, saying any further intervention could cause another proxy war in Afghanistan.

-Posted by GPD on December 28, 2015, With 1184 Reads Filed under World.
+Posted by GPD on December 28, 2015, With 1188 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.